Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Introduction

 In this paper, we aim to address the growing bottleneck of collective communication by fusing and overlapping communication and dependent computation using intra-kernel GPU-initiated networking.
-Our approach is easy to apply and leverages the existing workgroup-level work partitioning in GPU applications.
+Recent GPU micro-architectural features (e.g., GPU cache flush instructions{~\cite{MI200_isa}}, threadblock cluster{~\cite{hopper_arch}}) have made GPU-initiated networking operations performant and thus a pragmatic option.
+Our approach is easy to apply and leverages the existing threadblock/workgroup\footnote{Workgroup is the OpenCL equivalent of CUDA threadblock}-level work partitioning in GPU applications and does not require any hardware changes.
+We have developed self-contained, persistent GPU kernels~\cite{cta_sched_persistentkernel} where one or more logical WGs upon completing their share of computations, issue non-blocking transactions to communicate their results to remote GPUs.
 By immediately scheduling non-blocking network transactions, data fragments are communicated as they are computed without waiting for kernel completion.
-We have developed a single, self-contained persistent GPU kernel~\cite{cta_sched_persistentkernel} where one or more logical workgroups (WGs) upon completing their share of computations, issue non-blocking transactions to communicate their results to remote GPUs.
-We demonstrate our approach by creating a fused communication-computation kernel, which is unique compared to existing approaches~\cite{tf_fusion, pytorch_fusion} that exclusively fuse only computation kernels.
-Specifically we create an \emph{embedding + All-to-All} operator as a persistent kernel which overlaps embedding operations and their dependent All-to-All collective in deep learning recommendation models (DLRM)~\cite{DLRM}.
-We further propose remote communication-aware scheduling of the logical WGs within each persistent WG, where the logical WGs outputting data for remote communication are scheduled ahead of the logical WGs outputting data for local consumption in order to maximize communication overlap.
-For the locally communicated data, we develop zero-copy fused kernels where the GPU threads directly store their computed results to all-to-all destination buffers.

-Unlike prior kernel-granular approaches, our approach overlaps dependent remote communication with computation at the finer granularity of a WG cluster.
-GPU-initiated communication eliminates the need for CPU resources to perform remote communication and reduces the peak bandwidth requirement because network transactions are spread across the application's entire execution time.
-Within peer-to-peer connected GPUs, zero-copy fused kernels eliminate intermediate stores to local GPU memory.
-Furthermore, our GPU-centric approach embraces the emerging trend of tight GPU-network integration~\cite{grace_hopper_arch, cdna_whitepaper} as shown in Fig.~\ref{fig:gh_system}.
+We demonstrate our approach by creating fused communication-computation kernels, to address the collective bottlenecks in popular ML architectures, such as deep learning recommendation models (DLRM), Transformers, and mixture of experts (MoE).
+Specifically, we create prototype kernels which fuse embedding pooling, matrix-vector multiplication (GEMV), matrix-matrix multiplications (GEMM) with collectives (All-to-All, and AllReduce).
+Our approach can be used to fuse both inter-node (e.g., RDMA) and intra-node GPU communication.
+For the locally communicated data, we develop zero-copy fused kernels where the GPU threads directly store their computed results to collective destination buffers.
+We also demonstrate the different ways such fused operators can be integrated within ML frameworks.
+Specifically we expose the new fused communication-computation kernel as a new operator within PyTorch{~\cite{Pytorch}} and extend \emph{Triton} (Python-like language framework to develop highly efficient GPU code{~\cite{triton}} integrated with PyTorch{~\cite{triton_pytorch}}) to include the necessary communication primitives to develop custom fused kernels.